-By reducing the risk of tearing and episiotomy (surgical cuts), perineal massage improves your chances of giving birth vaginally without causing harm to your perineum.
+Perineal massage reduces the risk of tearing and episiotomy (surgical cuts), improving your chances of giving birth vaginally without causing harm to your perineum.

 What is Perineum?